Southern Oregon Kayak Fishing AOY

 Need Help?
 Contact Us

-The goal of the Angler Of the Year (AOY) tournament is to connect local fishermen and help teach fishermen more about fishing in and around southern Oregon.
+The goal of the Angler Of the Year (AOY) tournament is to connect local fishermen and help teach fishermen more about fishing.
 We hope to see the AOY used as a spring board for species specialists to share knowledge and for the generalist to be able to learn more about specific species and where/how to fish for them from experienced anglers.

 Events & Schedule